POLICIES AND GUIDELINES

 Fall Recruiting: Offers should remain open for a minimum of three weeks after the date of the written offer.

-Spring Recruiting: Offers made up until March 20, 2023, should remain open for a minimum of three weeks after the date of the written offer.
-After March 20, offers should remain open for a minimum of two weeks after the date of the written offer.
+Spring Recruiting: Offers made before March 18, 2024, should remain open for a minimum of three weeks after the date of the written offer.
+After March 18, offers should remain open for a minimum of two weeks after the date of the written offer.

-Internship Offers: Internship offers made before March 20 should remain open until February 20 or a minimum of three weeks after the date of the written offer, whichever is later.
-After March 20, offers should remain open for a minimum of two weeks after the date of the written offer.
-Companies that recruit first year MBA students for internships on an accelerated timeline (i.e., through national and diversity conferences) should allow those internship offers to remain open until February 20 in alignment with our internship recruiting timelines.
+Internship Offers: Internship offers should remain open until February 19 or a minimum of three weeks after the date of the written offer, whichever is later.
+After March 18, offers should remain open for a minimum of two weeks after the date of the written offer.
+Companies that recruit first year MBA students for internships on an accelerated timeline (i.e., through national and diversity conferences) should allow those internship offers to remain open until February 19 in alignment with our internship recruiting timelines.

 Policies and Guidelines at a Glance